-Accidents can happen, especially for motorcycles.
+Accidents can happen, especially when it comes to motorcycles.
 While bikes make up only 3% of registered vehicles in the US, they account for a disproportionate share of accidents.
 Motorcycle riders have a 6x higher fatality rate and are 4x more likely to be injured than those who ride passenger cars.

 Table of Contents